Overview

 ~2.5 GB

-ENTERPRISE SECURITY — 32 MODULES, 3 NEW HOOKS — All 16 hooks.
-3 dedicated security hooks: Hook 0160 Alfred Security (21 modules: sysctl CIS L2, kernel lockdown, AppArmor w/ custom Alfred IDE + Meilisearch profiles, auto-updates, fail2ban 3-try/24h, auditd 30+ immutable rules, DNS-over-TLS, USB security, module blacklist, PAM 10-char/3-class, AIDE file integrity, ClamAV weekly scan, rkhunter + chkrootkit, hidepid=2, secure mounts, banners, core dumps disabled, cron lockdown, compiler restriction, NTS time sync, alfred-security-status CLI).
+ENTERPRISE SECURITY — 38 MODULES + OMAHON SEAL, 17 HOOKS — All 17 hooks.
+3 dedicated security hooks + the Omahon Seal (Hook 0175).
+Hook 0160 Alfred Security (21 modules: sysctl CIS L2, kernel lockdown, AppArmor w/ custom Alfred IDE + Meilisearch profiles, auto-updates, fail2ban 3-try/24h, auditd 30+ immutable rules, DNS-over-TLS, USB security, module blacklist, PAM 10-char/3-class, AIDE file integrity, ClamAV weekly scan, rkhunter + chkrootkit, hidepid=2, secure mounts, banners, core dumps disabled, cron lockdown, compiler restriction, NTS time sync, alfred-security-status CLI).
 Hook 0165 Network Hardening (7 modules: MAC randomization, nftables default-deny, TCP wrappers, port scan defense, wireless hardening, SSH strong ciphers, alfred-network-status CLI).
 Hook 0170 Full Disk Encryption (4 modules: LUKS2 cryptsetup + initramfs, strong defaults, Calamares FDE checkbox, alfred-encrypt-status CLI).
+Hook 0175 Omahon Seal (6 modules: Boot Seal, Watchman, Vault, Shell Guard, Secure Erase, Sovereign Attestation).
+GPG signed.
 19 new security packages. fastfetch replaces neofetch.
 DNS fix hook (0011).
 Resilient IDE/Voice hooks (set +e).

 The Boot Fix Story